 - If you are an unaccompanied student applicant under 18 years of age, you must acquire written approval of your education provider before you change your address, support and welfare arrangements in Australia

-Student visa information on this website is an outline only and subject to change.
-For more detailed, accurate and up-to-date information on student visas and visa requirements, please contact us
+Note: Student visa information on this website is an outline only and subject to change.
+For more detailed, accurate and up-to-date information on student visas and visa requirements, please contact us.

 Assessment Levels for Student Visas

-Assessment level of each applicant is determined by a combination of assessment level of the country of residence and the visa subclass (corresponding to course of study) chosen.
+The assessment level of each applicant is determined by a combination of the assessment levels of the country of residence and the visa subclass (corresponding to the course of study) chosen.